Training-Free Vector Quantization via Gaussian VAEs: Additional Quantitative Results

-Additionally, in Table~\ref{tab:ablbeta}, we show the effect of the regularization parameter $\omega$ for PT and TR.
+Additionally, in Table~\ref{tab:ablbeta}, we show the effect of the codebook usage regularization parameter $\omega$.
 For high bitrates, such as $1.00$ bpp, regularization is not required; in other words, setting $\omega = 0.0$ yields the good enough codebook usage and rFID.
 For lower bitrates, such as $0.50$ bpp, $\omega = 0.0$ leads to codebook collapse, while $\omega = 2.0$ achieves the best codebook entropy and rFID.